 - 1 teaspoon dried thyme

 - Use immersion circulator to heat water to 145 degrees.

 - In a small bowl, stir together pesto, sour cream, sun-dried tomatoes, lemon juice, salt, pepper, basil, thyme, onion, and garlic.
 Add chicken and stir so that chicken is well coated.

 - Divide chicken and sauce evenly among 4 bags which are safe for sous vide cooking (I prefer to vacuum seal bags).

 - Cook at 145 degrees for 2 hours.

 - Remove bags from water and then remove chicken from bags.
 Pour liquid from bags into a bowl and set bowl aside (you will use this for the sauce).

 - Heat olive oil in a large skillet over medium high heat.
 Add chicken to skillet and cook until browned on each side, about 2-3 minutes per side.

 - Remove chicken from skillet.
 Reduce heat to medium-low.

-- Whisk cornstarch into pan.
+- Pour reserved liquid into pan.
+Whisk cornstarch into pan.
 Continue whisking until mixture has thickened, about 1-2 minutes.

 - Recommend serving with Tzatziki Sauce.